-The United Kingdom is a sovereign state in Europe and includes the the island of Great Britain, the northeastern portion of the island Ireland, and several other smaller islands.
+The United Kingdom is a sovereign state in Europe.
+Its boundaries include the island of Great Britain, the northeastern portion of the island of Ireland, and several other smaller islands.
 The United Kingdom is surrounded by North Sea, English Channel, Atlantic Ocean, and the Celtic Sea.
 The country has the 12th longest coastline in the world.
 The United Kingdom covers a total area of 242,500 square kilometers, making it the 11th largest country in Europe and 78th in the world.
 The country has an estimated population of 65.1 million, the fourth most densely populated country in Europe.
 The United Kingdom is a developed economy with some of the best-developed cities in the world, the largest of which are looked at below.
 All of the largest cities in the United Kingdom are located in England.

-Manchester City is in the Greater Manchester area of England, fringed by the Cheshire Plain and the Pennines.
-The city has a population of 2,794,000.
-Manchester achieved its city status in 1853 and currently managed by Manchester City Council.
-The city was ranked beta world city by Globalization and World Cities Research Network in 2014.
+Manchester has a population of 2,794,000 inhabitants, which makes it the third largest city in the United Kingdom by population.
+Manchester was ranked as a beta world city by Globalization and World Cities Research Network in 2014.
 The city is the third most visited in the United Kingdom because of its culture, media links, architecture, scientific output, social impact, and sports clubs.
-Manchester is Europe’s most affordable city with a cost of living index below 95.
-The unemployment in the city is above the national average.
-However, gender pay gap is only 3.3%, the lowest in the country.
+Manchester has been called Europe’s most affordable city with a cost of living index below 95.

 |Rank||Most Populous Metro Areas In The United Kingdom||Metro Residents|